szaster/Awesome-Note-Taker/README.md

 ## Installation and usage

-Use the app deployed to Heroku, and/or clone the code on your machine and install and import dependencies with npm install, npm install express, npm install uuid-- save.
+Use the app deployed to Heroku, and/or clone the code on your machine and install and import dependencies with `npm install`.

-Run the application with a command node server.js in a terminal.
+Run the application with a command `npm start` in a terminal.

 ## Credits

 UT Austin bootcamp for the front-end code.

-Web framework for Node.js: [Express](https://www.npmjs.com/package/express)
+Web framework for Node.js: [Express](https://www.npmjs.com/package/express).

-Extension for VS code: [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
+Extension for VS code: [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

-UUID - universally unique identifier that is generated using random numbers: [Version 4 UUID generator](https://www.npmjs.com/package/uuid)
+UUID - universally unique identifier that is generated using random numbers: [Version 4 UUID generator](https://www.npmjs.com/package/uuid).

 ## License